AkashR04/CUAD-summarization/README.md

 ## Results

-The results of the analysis, including evaluation metrics and comparison of the summarization models, can be found in [[link to the results file or notebook](https://colab.research.google.com/github/AkashR04/CUAD-summarization/blob/main/Summarization_Demo_Smaller_Evaluation.ipynb)].
+The results of the analysis, including evaluation metrics and comparison of the summarization models, can be found in [[link to the results notebook](https://colab.research.google.com/github/AkashR04/CUAD-summarization/blob/main/Summarization_Demo_Smaller_Evaluation.ipynb)].

 ## Contributing